oasislabs/secret-ballot/README.md

 * Run `npm install`

-* To modify the contract, run `npm install -g truffle`
+* To modify the contract, run `npm install -g truffle-oasis`

 ## Building & Deploying the Smart Contract
 To build a new ballot, run: